bobjolliffe/server-academy/exercises_day1.md

 ```
 A more cautious approach you might use when the system is in production is to just use `apt-get upgrade`.

 > Discussion point: it is an open question whether to configure your system to automatically update itself as new versions of packages are released or to always do this manually.
-A halfway position (which I recommend) is to ensure that all security related patches are applied automatically.
+A halfway position (which we recommend for most setups) is to ensure that all security related patches are applied automatically.
 The official ubuntu server docs explain how to set up unattended upgrades [here](https://help.ubuntu.com/lts/serverguide/automatic-updates.html).

 As an exercise, setup unattended upgrades for your linode now.